platformsh/platformsh-docs/src/frameworks/drupal7/simplesaml.md

 ## Generate SSL certs (optional)

-Depending on your Identity Provider (IdP), you may need to generate an SSL/TLS certificate to connect to the SP.
-If so, you should generate the cert locally following the instructions in the [SimpleSAMLphp documentation](https://simplesamlphp.org/docs/stable/simplesamlphp-sp).
-Whatever your resulting idP file is should be placed in the simplesamlphp/metadata directory.
+You may need to generate an SSL/TLS certificate, depending on your Identity Provider (IdP).
+If so, you should generate the certificate locally following the instructions in the [SimpleSAMLphp documentation](https://simplesamlphp.org/docs/stable/simplesamlphp-sp).
+Your resulting IdP file should be placed in the simplesamlphp/metadata directory.
 The certificate should be placed in the `simplesamlphp/cert` directory.
 (Create it if needed.)

-Then add the following line to your `simplesamlphp/config/config.php` file to tell the library where to find the cert:
+Then add the following line to your `simplesamlphp/config/config.php` file to tell the library where to find the certificate:

 ```php
 $config['certdir'] = dirname(__DIR__) . '/cert';